lemonstener/charter-rewards/README.md

 ### Transaction data

-In the **transactionData folder**, stored as a simple JavaScript object.
+In the **transactionData folder**, stored as an array, containing simple JavaScript objects.

 ### Functionality for calculating rewards points